Phnom Penh Guide

 Phnom Penh Guide: Independence Day: 9th November is a public holiday in Cambodia

-www.fuzzykensblog.comDuring the morning of Thursday, the 9th November, there will be the main ceremonial event held at the Independence Monument, to mark the 70th anniversary of Cambodia’s independence from France.
+Phnom Penh Guide. https://fuzzykensblog.com/During the morning of Thursday, the 9th of November, there will be the main ceremonial event held at the Independence Monument, to mark the 70th anniversary of Cambodia’s independence from France.
 Virtually all government dignitaries will be in attendance including His Majesty the King.
-The event will be televised live across the nation for all to witness, and enjoy this truly momentous historical occasion.
+The event will be televised live across the nation for all to witness and enjoy this truly momentous historical occasion.

 XXXXX